timothdev22/fabrics.js-editor/README.md

 ## Credits
 - This project is a fork of the [codezri/fabric-image-editor](https://github.com/codezri/fabric-image-editor) repository.
-- The logo of the PhotoZri app is designed by
+- The logo of the ephoreal app is designed by
 [Andrean Prabowo](https://www.flaticon.com/authors/andrean-prabowo) and is download from [Flaticons](https://www.flaticon.com/free-icon/gallery_6212173?term=photos&page=3&position=9&origin=search&related_id=6212173).
 Design credits go to the original icon author, Andrean Prabowo.